Durant Motors: Coach-builders

-Subsequent history
+Subsequent plant history

 The Lansing, Michigan, Durant plant on Verlinden Avenue opened in 1920.
 After the demise of Durant, it remained closed until GM purchased it in 1935.
 It restarted production for GM's Fisher Body Division, later becoming the Buick-Oldsmobile-Cadillac factory.
 It was finally combined with another Lansing plant to become Lansing Car Assembly.
-That factory was closed on May 6, 2005.
+That factory was closed on May 6, 2005, and demolished in 2007.

 Durant's Flint, Michigan, factory was bought by the Fisher Body Division of General Motors, and built mostly Buick bodies until its 1987 closure.
+The main administration building is still surviving, but sits abandoned.

 Durant's Oakland, California, plant, located at the northeast corner of East 14th Street (now International Blvd.) and Durant Avenue (also the boundary between Oakland and San Leandro), later became a General Motors parts warehouse.
 Part of the plant survives as loft apartments and the Durant Square shopping center.

-The company's Canadian Leaside, Ontario, plant later became a factory for the Canadian Wire and Cable Company, though it was later demolished and is now a neighborhood shopping center.
+The company's Canadian Leaside, Ontario, plant later became a factory for the Canadian Wire and Cable Company.
+While a large portion of the factory was demolished for a shopping centre, the main headquarters building constructed in 1928 remains and was designated a heritage property by the City of Toronto in 2020.

 Durant's former plant in Elizabeth, New Jersey, housed one of the first supermarkets in the 1930s, and then was used as a cookie bakery by Burry Biscuits for many years.
 It was in use as a warehouse when it was destroyed by fire in December 2011.